-Our agents are Bayesians who believe they face a time-invariant distribution of opponent's play.
-As in much of the learning-in-games literature and most laboratory experiments, these agents only learn from their personal observations and not from other sources such as newspapers, parents, or friends.\footnote{As we explain in Corollary \ref{cor:1}, the results extend to the case where some fraction of the population has access to data about the play of others.} Therefore, patient young senders will rationally try out different signals to see how receivers react.
-This implies some ``off-path'' signals that have probability zero in a given equilibrium will occur with small but positive probabilities in the steady states that approximate it.

-For this reason, we can use Bayes rule to derive restrictions on the receivers' typical posterior beliefs following these rare but positive-probability observations.
-As we will show, differences in the payoff functions of the sender types generate different incentives for these experiments.
-As a consequence, we can prove that patiently stable steady states must be a subset of Nash equilibria where the receiver's off-path beliefs satisfy a\emph{ compatibility criterion} restriction.
-This provides a learning-based justification for eliminating certain ``unintuitive'' equilibria in signalling games.
-These results also suggest that learning theory could be used to control the rates of off-path play and hence generate equilibrium refinements in other games. \footnote{It is interesting to note that \citet{spence_job_1973} also interprets equilibria of the signalling game as a steady state (or ``nontransitory configuration'') of a learning process, though he does not explicitly specify what sort of process he has in mind.}
+Our agents are Bayesians who believe they face a time-invariant distribution of opponents' play.
+As in much of the learning-in-games literature and most laboratory experiments, these agents only learn from their personal observations and not from sources such as newspapers, parents, or friends.\footnote{As we explain in Corollary \ref{cor:1}, our main result extends to environments where some fraction of the population has access to data about the play of others.} Therefore, patient young senders will rationally try out different signals to see how receivers react.
+This implies some ``off-path'' signals that have probability zero in a given equilibrium will occur with small but positive probabilities in the steady states that approximate it, so we can use Bayes rule to derive restrictions on the receivers' typical posterior beliefs following these rare but positive-probability observations.
+Moreover, differences in the payoff functions of the sender types lead them to experiment in different ways.
+As a consequence, we can prove that patiently stable steady states must be a subset of Nash equilibria where the receiver responds to beliefs about the sender's type that respect a \emph{type compatibility }condition.
+This provides a learning-based justification for eliminating certain ``unintuitive'' equilibria in signaling games.
+These results also suggest that learning theory could be used to control the rates of off-path play and hence generate equilibrium refinements in other games.